HareemFatima5/Mental-Health-Sentiment-Analyzer-for-Social-Media-Posts/README.md

 ## Future Improvements
 - Live integration with Twitter API or Reddit API
-- Deploy as a web app using Flask or Streamlit
 - Use deep learning models (e.g., BERT)
 - Multilingual support